Microbiology Course Specializations, Career Prospects, and Outlook

 8. How does microbiology contribute to environmental sustainability?

 Microbiology contributes to environmental sustainability in several ways.
 Environmental microbiologists study the role of microorganisms in ecosystems, including their involvement in nutrient cycling, waste degradation, and pollution remediation.
 They develop strategies to harness microbial processes for wastewater treatment, bioremediation of contaminated sites, and sustainable agricultural practices.
-Microbiology also helps in understanding the impact of human activities on microbial communities and ecosystem health.
+Microbiology also helps understand human activities' impact on microbial communities and ecosystem health.

 9. What are the research areas in microbiology?